opsdroid/opsdroid/docs/quickstart.md

 ## Next steps

 Now that you know the basics you should check out the [project overview](../overview) to learn about how Opsdroid works and everything that it offers.

+You can also try Opsdroid in the [Opsdroid Playground](https://playground.opsdroid.dev).